rdidcock/quickadd/README.rst

 ===========================================================
-quickadd built on ctparse_
+quickadd
 ===========================================================

-This is an upgraded and activately maintained fork of ctparse.
-Main upgrades cover new use cases (recurring) and performance improvements.
+This is an upgraded and activately maintained fork of ctparse_.
+Main upgrades cover new use cases like recurring events and lots of performance improvements.

 Upgrades
 ----------